webix-hub/docs/data/desktop/text_editors.md

 });
 ~~~

+Note that here an extra property appears - **mode** that denotes a language you are coding in.

 ##CKEditor Text Editor {#ckeditor}

 CKEditor is a ready-for-use WYSIWYG editor that brings word processor features directly to your web pages.
 It is suitable for editing plain texts as well as HTML markup.